yousseffjel/fish/README.md

 ~/.config/fish/local/*.fish
 ```

-They’re auto-sourced by `99-local-overrides.fish` and are not part of the repo.
+They're auto-sourced by `local-overrides.fish` and are not part of the repo.

 Examples: